Rebecca More: Career

-More began her pornographic career in 2010 and appeared in over 170 pornographic films for multiple studios including Brazzers, Bang Bros, Digital Playground, Fake Taxi, Girlfriends Films and Television X. She has appeared in several scenes with Jordi El Niño Polla and Keiran Lee.
-More also has her own OnlyFans page, on which she posts sexual content throughout the week and also broadcasts live to her subscribers.
+More began her pornographic career in 2010 and appeared in over 170 pornographic films for multiple studios including Brazzers, Bang Bros, Digital Playground, Fake Taxi, Girlfriends Films and Television X. She appeared in several scenes with Jordi El Niño Polla, Keiran Lee and Danny D. More also has her own OnlyFans page, on which she posts sexual content throughout the week and also broadcasts live to her subscribers.
+More was also a member of the Porn Pedallers Cycling Club which raised money for the Terrence Higgins Trust, a HIV and sexual health charity.